benoitpas/aoc-2019-haskell/README.md

 3265923
 ```

+It is important to note that the error handling in the solution is minimal by choice, as the inputs are quite constraint I concentrate more on implementing an elegant solution (and learn new haskell features) than having an exhaustive error handling.

 # Day 1
 This was mostly about setting up the environment and understanding how to use the unit test framework (which I didn't learn about in the course)